mathcoll/t6/README.md

 ```console
 CREATE DATABASE "t6"
 ```
+Database will contains the following measurements:
+* _data_: All timeseries for measures;
+* _events_: events happening in t6 Api; not really used, except for few logs;
+* _requests_: Allows to manage quotas and limits;

 You can add the server running as a service, tested with Ubuntu and Debian:
 * First: install the server as service: